-The Undergraduate Business Program at the College of William and Mary climbed two spots to 23 in Bloomberg BusinessWeek’s annual ranking of US programs.
+The Undergraduate Business Program at William & Mary climbed two spots to 23 in Bloomberg BusinessWeek’s annual ranking of US programs.
 The annual ranking measures student satisfaction, postgraduation outcomes, and academic quality.

 The W&M faculty received another A+ ranking in the category of Teaching Quality and the UBP ranks among the top 20 for Academic Quality (14th).
 The program is also among the top 10 in the MBA Feeder School rank.
 This measures which schools send the most grads to the 35 top MBA programs.